mgreter/webmerge/README.md

 Credits
 =======
-Developement was mostly done while working at http://www.rtp.ch.
+Initial developement was done while working at http://www.rtp.ch.
 Thanks a lot to them for allowing me to publish this utility!